wafaehamdaoui/calculator/README.md

 ![image](https://user-images.githubusercontent.com/75392302/141868380-331a6cd1-1f0b-452c-899a-75543cbac429.png)

-This project consists of a class:

-Calculator is the calculator widget, with all the calculator functionality.
+This project consists of a class is the calculator class, with all the calculator functionality.

 ## Declaration of class:

 The Calculator class provides a simple calculator widget.
 It inherits from QWidget and has several private slots associated with the calculator's buttons.

-### Remark:
-to understand more the construction of the claculator widget and how we orgnise and place its child widgets you can visit Fun_Whith_layouts repository ,here is the link:https://github.com/wafaehamdaoui/Fun-with-Layout
+The layout is handled by a single QGridLayout.
+Most child widgets occupy only one cell in the grid layout;we only need to pass a row and a column to addWidget().
+Except the clear widget occupy more than one column

 Buttons are grouped in categories(digits and operations) according to their behavior.